Jemaah Islamiyah (JI)

 Training:

 During the 1980s, members of JI’s predecessor, Darul Islam, trained in Afghanistan.Carlos H. Conde, “Jemaah Islamiyah’s tie to rebels grows: Manila peace talks face a rising threat,” New York Times, July 14, 2004, http://www.nytimes.com/2004/07/14/news/14iht-rebels.html.
-Since the 1990s, JI training has continued in Pakistan with assistance from the Pakistani militant group Lashkar-e-Taiba (LeT).David Gordon and Samuel Lindo, “Jemaah Islamiyah,” Center for Strategic & International Studies, November 2011, http://csis.org/files/publication/111101_Gordon_JemaahIslamiyah_WEB.pdf.
+Beginning in the 1990s, JI training continued in Pakistan with assistance from the Pakistani militant group Lashkar-e-Taiba (LeT).David Gordon and Samuel Lindo, “Jemaah Islamiyah,” Center for Strategic & International Studies, November 2011, http://csis.org/files/publication/111101_Gordon_JemaahIslamiyah_WEB.pdf.
 The Moro Islamic Liberation Front (MILF) helped with JI’s training in the Philippines using training camps in the southern island of Mindanao.The National Counterterrorism Center, “Jemaah Islamiyah (JI),” accessed March 31, 2015, http://www.nctc.gov/site/groups/ji.html.
-Training camp activities include indoctrination studies and weapons and explosives training.Yanina Goldburt, “An In-Depth Look at the Jemaah Islamiyah Network,” al Nakhlah (Fall 2004), http://fletcher.tufts.edu/Al-Nakhlah/Archives/~/media/Fletcher/Microsites/al%20Nakhlah/archives/pdfs/golburt.ashx.
+Training camp activities included indoctrination studies and weapons and explosives training.Yanina Goldburt, “An In-Depth Look at the Jemaah Islamiyah Network,” al Nakhlah (Fall 2004), http://fletcher.tufts.edu/Al-Nakhlah/Archives/~/media/Fletcher/Microsites/al%20Nakhlah/archives/pdfs/golburt.ashx.

 In January 2021, Indonesian police uncovered a compilation video allegedly showing an elite force of JI members engaged in weapons and physical training as well as kidnapping simulations between 2013 and 2018.
 The video was found on the laptop of a recently-arrested JI member.
 According to Indonesian police, the members were between 19 and 23 years old and received seven months of training before being sent to fight in Syria.
 The terrorist training camps were run in 12 locations in Indonesia and involved seven different groups comprised of up to 15 recruits.
 A former JI trainer claimed that the trainings cost approximately $6,000 per month.
 Additionally, JI reportedly spent at least $28,000 to send 120 fighters to train in Syria.Cindy Wockner and Komang Erviani, “Video of terrorist training camp unearthed,” Australian Associated Press, January 2, 2021, https://au.news.yahoo.com/video-terrorist-training-camp-unearthed-203007241--spt.html.